RookieOven/rookieoven/_posts/2017-07-30-roadie-an-intro-to-metrics-driven-development.md

 {% image src:"/images/blog/roadie/analytics-orginal.png" alt:"Roadie Dundee search results analytics" title:"Original analytics with a high bounce rate" %}

 So, the objective was simple: Reduce bounce rate on search by 5%.
+This is our __criteria for success__

 Next, we had a brainstorming session where came up with possible solutions, all varying degrees of work.